-Service Statements Key Performance Indicators Target Progress at 30 June 2009 Ensure corporate and individual training needs are identified and met.
-The number of individual and corporate training and development programs that are approved by management and implemented.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 1.5 Ensure corporate and individual training needs are identified and met.
 The majority of staff undertook some form of skills or professional /personal development individual or corporate training during the 2008/2009 period including in house, on the job and external courses with expenditure covering fees, materials, travelling and meal allowances.
 In addition some staff received financial assistance to support further tertiary education to assist in their professional development.
 Provide learning opportunities including technical, personal and professional development that support Council's objectives.
 Identification and sourcing of training courses and providers to meet individual and corporate training needs.
 1.6 Ensure compliance with the OH&S Acts and regulations and promote continuous improvement of safe systems at work.
 Compliance with OH&S Act and Regulations.
 OH&S requirements met.